pyarelal-mountblue/Short-Technical-Paper/STP_OSI_Layer.md

     <br>

-    * Transport Layer is fourth layer of the OSI Model.
+    * Transport Layer is the fourth layer of the OSI Model.
-    * It check that the messages/ data are transmitted in the order in which they are sent.
+    * It checks that the messages/ data are transmitted in the order in which they are sent.
-    * It is also ensures that there is no duplication of data.
+    * It also ensures that there is no duplication of data.
     * The layer can be termed as an end-to-end layer as it provides a point-to-point connection between source and destination to deliver the data packages.
     * It is used two protocols layer, [Transmission Control Protocol](https://www.fortinet.com/resources/cyberglossary/tcp-ip "TCP") and [User Datagram Protocol](https://searchnetworking.techtarget.com/definition/UDP-User-Datagram-Protocol "UDP").